Is 2020 the year of challenger business banking?

 Unbeknownst to some, Shawbrook has quietly become one of the oldest challenger banks in the UK banking landscape.
 Shawbrook offers a range of services for business banking and consumer banking requirements.
 As somewhat of a growth enabler, Shawbrook invests or deploys capital at the start of a businesses lifespan, startups and growing companies are key examples of this.

-The rise of fintech firms in recent times has improved and enhanced a lot of services, however, business and work expenses wasn’t one of the first areas to be innovated.
+The rise of fintech firms in recent times has improved and enhanced a lot of services, however, business and work expenses weren’t one of the first areas to be innovated.

 Managing business expenses can be a nightmare, and can sometimes be very long-winded and tedious.
 Soldo brings together banking, accounting and the administration side of filling expenses which streamlines and eliminates the need for employees to spend time doing it.